wso2/docs-ob-toolkit-cds/en/docs/try-out/account-and-transaction-flow.md

 This document provides step by step instructions to deploy, subscribe, and invoke the Account and Transaction API.

+!!! tip
+    When the Accredited Data Recipient provides an Account Information Service as an online service, the Accredited Data Recipient is known as an Account Information Services Provider (AISP).

 ## Deploying Account and Transaction API

 1. Sign in to the API Publisher Portal at `https://<APIM_HOST>:9443/publisher` with the creator/publisher privileges.